davidsowerby/gitplus/README.md

 Our process is therefore to ***commit to the develop branch***, and only merge ***releases*** into the master branch, thus keeping the *master* branch stable.
 It also means that the default branch for the public repository has to be *develop*, so that PRs are raised against that, and not *master*.

 # Contributions
-Contributions would be extremely welcome, especially additional implementations of GitRemote.
+Contributions would be extremely welcome, especially additional implementations of GitRemote (BitBucket etc).
 Pull requests would be expected to provide adequate tests.

 # Build from Source